Travel to Plymouth with megabus

 1. Admire the harbour views at Plymouth Hoe

 Short on time?
 Head straight to Plymouth Hoe.
 These waterside lawns are a whistle stop tour of the city’s past.
-Make sure you check out the Art Deco Tinside Lido, Smeaton’s Tower lighthouse, the 17th-century Royal Citadel and Plymouth Naval Memorial.
+If you don't mind parting with some cash, make sure you check out the Art Deco Tinside Lido, Smeaton’s Tower lighthouse, the 17th-century Royal Citadel and Plymouth Naval Memorial.

 2. Tread the cobbles of the Barbican